espanso/website/docs/matches/basics.md

 **Variables** can be used in the **replace** clause of a Match to include the *output* of a dynamic component, the **extension**.
 To make things more clear, let's see an example:

-We want to create a match that everytime we type `:now` gets expanded to include the current time, like:
+We want to create a match that every time we type `:now` gets expanded to include the current time, like:

 ```
 It's 11:29